jacksongs/pelican/content/A new Dorn.md

 On the other hand no one was going to read this post if it was sitting on a folder on my hard drive (apart from government spies).

 I'm a Python person, so Pelican made sense.
-Plus, Pelican has got great integration with iPython Notebooks.
+Plus, Pelican offers great integration with iPython Notebooks.
 Most importantly, peer pressue is powerful, and dudes like [Rob Story](http://wrobstory.github.io/) use it.

-And because I need a bit of a traffic leg up, here's a photo of that new dude from Dorne in season four of Game of Thrones:
+And because I need a bit of a traffic leg up, here's a photo of that new dude from Dorne in season four of Game of Thrones, Super Mario*:

 ![Dornish dude](http://static.squarespace.com/static/52fc05c9e4b08fc45bd99090/t/534313fce4b00493c5010752/1396904959766/)

+*almost certainly not his name.